Definition of Function in C

 • When we write recursive functions, it must have an exit condition somewhere to force the function to return without the recursive call being executed.
 If we do not have an exit condition in the program, the recursive function will recurse forever until we run out of stack space and indicate an error about lack of memory, or stack overflow.

-• On the basis of recursion, a function or program may be divided into two categories –
+• Based on recursion, a function or program may be divided into two categories –

 • Recursive Program/Non-Iterative Program – A program with recursion (code) is known as Recursive Program.